ouliu1/website/Jekyll-HMFAYSAL-V2-Theme/index.md

 ## MedIA Lab is all about:

-* Deep learning
+* Media Image Computing (MIC)
-* Machine learning
+* Machine Learning and Deep Learning
-* Computer vision
+* Shape Modeling
-* Medical Image Processing
+* Computer Vision

 <a markdown="0" href="{{ site.url }}/articles" class="btn">Research Details</a>